 - To reduce the temperature in the attic

 - To create a way to expel the trapped heat and moisture in the attic

 - To allow the air to circulate in the attic preventing condensation from forming

-You see, when warm air escapes through the ceiling and into the attic, moisture comes with it.
-If this moisture is allowed to accumulate in the attic, it creates the possibility for mould to form.
-It can also increase the risk of wood rot in the structure.
-In the cooler months, when this warm moist air contacts the cold roof decking, the moisture can then condense and turn into water inside the roof.
-This causes leaks, rot, and mould.
+When warm air escapes through the ceiling and into the attic, moisture comes with it.
+If this moisture is allowed to accumulate in the attic, it creates the possibility for mould to form and for wood rot in the structure.
+In the cooler months, when this warm air contacts the cold roof decking, the moisture can then condense and turn into water inside the roof; causing leaks, rot, and mould.

-But in a house with a properly sealed vapour barrier and sufficient insulation, the amount of heat escaping into the attic is reduced.
-And by adding soffit (inlet) vents, cooler and drier air from outside is allowed to enter the attic.
-This air helps to reduce the temperature inside the attic.
+In a house with a properly sealed vapour barrier and sufficient insulation, the amount of heat escaping into the attic is reduced.
+By adding soffit (inlet) vents, cooler and drier air from outside is allowed to enter the attic; helping to reduce the temperature inside the attic.
 By adding dry air into the attic, it also allows the moisture in the air to be dispersed.

 A major concern with any steel roofing system is condensation.
 As the warm, moist air escapes through the old roof, this moisture will “cling” to the steel.
 When you add a cold exterior, with a warm interior, you are now creating a prime opportunity for moisture to accumulate (condense) between the steel roof and the old roof.
 If enough moisture condenses on the back of the steel, you can then have water between the roofs.
 In the winter, this water can freeze and create ice between the roofs.